Translation Heads: Disentangling meaning from language in LLM-based machine translation: Results

 \paragraph{Equivalence vectors transferability.} In this experiment, we investigate whether steering an LLM with language vectors obtained for a direction $\texttt{Src}_1$-$\texttt{Tgt}_1$ and sentence equivalence vector of a difference direction $\texttt{Src}_2$-$\texttt{Tgt}_2$ would still induce translation into $\texttt{Tgt}_1$.
 Here we consider \textsc{Gemma-3-12b-pt} and 20 directions (10 from English and 10 into English).
 For each direction, we steer 1\% of language heads and 1\% of translation heads and analyze the impact of varying the direction ($\texttt{Src}_2$-$\texttt{Tgt}_2$) associated with the translation heads.
 BLEU and MetricX scores are shown in Figure~\ref{fig:transferability}.
-The color stays approximately the same for the rows of each matrix, indicating that equivalence vectors derived from alternative directions can work just as well as the direction of interest (provided by the language vectors).
+The translation scores stays approximately the same for the rows of each matrix, indicating that equivalence vectors derived from alternative directions can work just as well as the direction of interest (provided by the language vectors).
 Low-resource target languages such as Wolof are an exception, because LLMs difficulty generating such languages \citep{zebaze-etal-2025-context} is directly reflected in the quality of their representations of directions involving it.
-In Appendix~\ref{appendix:equivalence} (Figure~\ref{fig:similarity}), we report the cosine similarity between equivalence vectors across different directions and find that it is generally greater than 0.9 with a few exception for directions involving LRLs where it falls in the range [0.6, 0.8].
-Moreover, when decoding (unembedding) equivalence vectors, we observe a consistent overlap among the top-20 tokens across multiple translation directions.
-In contrast, decoding language vectors predominantly yields tokens in the target language of the corresponding direction (Appendix~\ref{appendix:decode}).
-Notably, for \textsc{Gemma-3-4B-pt}, decoding language vectors produces tokens closely associated with the target language (e.g., \textit{French, Québec, and France} for French; \textit{Tanzania, Africa, and Kenya} for Swahili; and \textit{Brazilian and Portuguese} for Portuguese; Table~\ref{tab:decode_gemma-3-4b-pt}).
-These results further support our transferability hypothesis and clarify the semantic meaning captured by our task vectors.